 Low-interest disaster loans from the U.S. Small Business Administration are available to businesses, homeowners and renters.
 Call the SBA at 1-800-659-2955 (TTY: 800-877-8339) or visit www.sba.gov/services/disasterassistance.

 Note: FEMA cannot reimburse you for food lost due to a power failure.
 However, voluntary organizations in your community may be able to help.
 You can also call 211 for assistance.

 The Dept. of Housing and Urban Development is offering federal disaster assistance to homeowners and homebuyers affected by the winter storm in Bell, Bosque, Coryell, Falls, Freestone, Hill, Limestone, McLennan, Milam and Navarro counties including immediate foreclosure relief, mortgage insurance, making insurance available for mortgages and home rehabilitation, ensuring HUD-approved housing counseling agencies are ready to assist, and making information on housing providers and HUD programs available.

-Low-interest federal disaster loans are available to residents in the counties designated for individual assistance including Bell, Bosque, Coryell, Falls, Freestone, Hill, Limestone, McLennan, Milam and Navarro counties.
+Low-interest federal disaster loans are available to residents in the counties designated for individual assistance including Bell, Bosque, Coryell, Falls, Freestone, Hill, Leon, Limestone, McLennan, Milam, Navarro and Robertson counties.
 The Small Business Administration has established a Virtual Business Recovery Center to assist business owners and a Virtual Disaster Loan Outreach Center to provide help to homeowners and renters.
 The centers are open from 7 a.m. to 7 p.m.
 Monday-Friday:

 (800) 659-2955/TTY: 800-877-8339